Owl-Sight-AI/ExcGrouper/README.md

-# ExcGrouper
+# OpenExcept

-ExcGrouper is an intelligent exception grouping library that uses machine learning to automatically categorize and group similar exceptions without manual rules.
+OpenExcept is an intelligent exception grouping library that uses machine learning to automatically categorize and group similar exceptions without manual rules.

 ## Features